bw-math/bw-math/source/assignments/projects/03_NORMALITY.rst

 	\mathcal{X} \sim \mathcal{N}(\mu, \sigma)

 Recall a sample of data can be :ref:`transformed <data_transformations>` by applying algebraic operations to each observations.
-For instance, we can :ref:`standardize <z_score>` each observation :math:`X` into a *z-score* by subtracting the mean of the distribution and dividing by the standard deviation of the distribution,
+For instance, we can :ref:`standardize <z_score>` each observation :math:`x_i` into a *z-score* by subtracting the mean of the distribution and dividing by the standard deviation of the distribution,

 .. math::